anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

 * **Job 23.1-9, 16-17** continues the series on history and wisdom and in Job, and has Job longing to lay his case before God. **Psalm 22.1-15** says, 'I cry in the daytime, but you do not answer'.
-* **Hebrews 4.12-16** continues the series in Hebrews 1-10, and is an invitation to 'approach the throne of grace with boldness', because Jesus is a 'great high priest' (see next week).
+* **Hebrews 4.12-16** continues the series on Christ as high priest in Hebrews 1-10, and is an invitation to 'hold fast to our confession' and 'approach the throne of grace with boldness', because Jesus is a 'great high priest' who is able 'to sympathize with our weaknesses'.
 * **Mark 10.17-31** continues the series in Mark (without a gap), and is about the rich man and Jesus, ending with the promise that 'the last will be first'.
 The 'Related' reading, **Amos 5.6-7, 10-15**, calls on those who 'trample on the poor' to 'establish justice'.
 The 'Related' psalm, **Psalm 90.12-17**, says, 'Give us gladness for the days you have afflicted us'.

 Year C